 If you’re not incorporating email into your marketing strategy, you might want to rethink that.
 According to Salesforce, email marketing in the UK has an average return on investment (ROI) of 3800% – in other words, that’s $38 for every $1 invested.

 This LinkedIn ad is a great example of how to use carousel ads.
 The huge amount of valuable information you get from one ad is really effective.
 For that reason, it was smart of Drop to use the carousel type of ad.
 It breaks up the information into bite-sized images that users can take their time with.

 The colours in this ad also separate the mini infographics into separate topics.
 Using infographics is a smart way to demonstrate industry knowledge.
 Users will also spend more time looking at infographics, so it’s a great way to keep attention on your ad.

-This LinkedIn ad is a great one because it allows customers to see themselves in the video.
+This LinkedIn ad is a great one because it allows customers to see themselves through a video marketing approach.
 By using an example of a small business that employs Facebook’s business services, other customers can see the features that they can apply to their business as well.

 It does a really good job of showing Facebook’s business features off.
 It’s important to find a creative way to show your products and services in action, so if you’re stuck on how to do that, take some inspiration from this great ad.

 This LinkedIn ad is a great example of using a social initiative to communicate their values to their customers.
 The ad copy is clear, friendly, and informative.
 It not only lets customers know what Telus is supporting, but it also lets them know how much Telus is donating.